HHC AustralianShepherds & Miniature Australian Shepherds

 It is possible to breed two 18+" size parents together

-and get dogs that finish at 18" or less, just as it is possible to breed two miniature sized parents and get offspring who finish 18+" or even toy size dogs depending on how genetics fall into play.
-None of our dogs are
+and get dogs that finish at 18" or less, just as it is possible to

-EVER bred to any other breed of dog exept an Australian Shepherd/Miniature Australian Shepherd to acheive a desired sized!
+breed of dog exept an Australian Shepherd/Miniature

 Any puppy who has both parents registered with a